Wondering how much it will cost to move a radiator? Find out before you start planning your next home improvement project

 - The nature and complexity of the job, including the construction of the walls and floors

-"It may seem like a simple task but moving a radiator can have some hidden complications," explains heating expert and Director of Heat and Energy Ltd David Hilton.
+"It may seem like a simple task, but moving a radiator can have some hidden complications," explains heating expert and regular Homebuilding and Renovating speaker David Hilton.

-"Radiators are usually plumbed in parallel and as such the plumbing must maintain this configuration.
-A simple move could cost around £80 to £200 for materials but if there is a lot of wall chasing and rerouting of pipework, plus a potential power flush to clean the whole system, and then a rebalance, then the cost could easily reach the thousands."
+He adds, "Radiators are usually plumbed in parallel and as such the plumbing must maintain this configuration.
+A simple move could cost around £80 to £200 for materials, but if there is a lot of wall chasing and rerouting of pipework, plus a potential power flush to clean the whole system, and then a rebalance, then the cost could easily reach the thousands."

 If you decide to buy a new radiator, as opposed to simply moving an existing radiator from one spot to another, you will also need to factor in the cost of buying this new model.

-A small single panel radiator can cost as little as £20, with prices rising to around between £80 and £130 for larger radiators with higher heat outputs.
-Designer radiators and cast iron models will cost considerably more.
+A small single-panel radiator can cost as little as £30, with prices rising to around between £80 and £150 for larger radiators with higher heat outputs.
+Designer radiators and cast iron models will cost considerably more, with prices easily surpassing £200.

 Moving an electric radiator is usually a far simpler job than moving a central heating radiator.